simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 this code, and create an execution task within the simulator to take this into account.
 For that, the actual duration is measured on the host machine and then scaled to the power of the corresponding simulated machine.
-The variable ``smpi/host-speed`` allows to specify the computational speed of the host machine (in flop/s) to use when scaling the execution times.
+The variable ``smpi/host-speed`` allows one to specify the computational speed of the host machine (in flop/s) to use when scaling the execution times.
 It defaults to 20000, but you really want to update it to get accurate simulation results.